aranasaurus/aranasaurus.github.io/_drafts/realm-first-impressions.md

 I've been interested in [Realm][realm] for quite a while now, but hadn't really had a chance to look at it real closely.
 But it has popped up in different ways a bunch of times over the past couple of weeks, and I have a [personal project][ratings-app] that I think would be a good fit to try it out in.
-So that's what I did this weekend, and I thought it'd be good to jot down my experience with it and my outlook on its future in my app.
+So that's what I did this weekend, and I thought it'd be good to jot down my experience with it.

 <!-- more -->